premchander-revature/interviewquestions/java-questions/01-JavaBasics.md

   <summary> <b>Show Answer</b></summary>

 <blockquote>

-There are two kinds of memory used in Java. stack memory heap memory.
+There are two kinds of memory used in Java:

-Stack memory stores primitive types and the addresses of objects.
+- **Stack memory** stores primitive types and the addresses of objects.
-Heap memory stores the value of the object.
+- **Heap memory** stores the value of the object.

 </blockquote>
 </details>